top of page

 So how do we make these adjustments?

-In Example 2, it’s about accepting you will make small language errors as the cost of improving your communication style, and therefore not dwelling so long on accurate language use while speaking.
+In Example 2, it’s about accepting we will make small language errors as the cost of improving our communication style, and therefore not dwelling so long on accurate language use while speaking.
 Either way, a coach will put you right in no time.